iq-coryp/documentation-testing/pages/api/vmi.md

 ## Enabling a Company

 Change the interaction status of a company.
 By enabling a company, it will be visible when GetCompanyList() is called.
 Disabling a company will remove it from that list and will only be accessible through a call to GetDisabledCompanies().
 Only enabled companies may receive purchase orders through the VMI services.

+Use the CompanyID as value of Venor.Client.ClientID to enable a company.

 #### Request